Sugar substitute: Glucose metabolism

-Cost and shelf-life
+Cost and shelf life

 Many sugar substitutes are cheaper than sugar in the final food formulation.
-Sugar substitutes are often lower in total cost because of their long shelf-life and high sweetening intensity.
+Sugar substitutes are often lower in total cost because of their long shelf life and high sweetening intensity.
 This allows sugar substitutes to be used in products that will not perish after a short period of time.

 Acceptable daily intake levels

-In the United States, the FDA provides guidance for manufacturers and consumers about the daily limits for consuming high-intensity sweeteners, a measure called Acceptable Daily Intake (ADI).
-During their premarket review for all of the high-intensity sweeteners approved as food additives, FDA established an ADI defined as an amount in milligrams per kilogram of body weight per day (mg/kg bw/d), indicating that a high-intensity sweetener does not cause safety concerns if estimated daily intakes are lower than the ADI.
-FDA states: "An ADI is the amount of a substance that is considered safe to consume each day over the course of a person’s lifetime."
+In the United States, the FDA provides guidance for manufacturers and consumers about the daily limits for consuming high-intensity sweeteners, a measure called acceptable daily intake (ADI).
+During their premarket review for all of the high-intensity sweeteners approved as food additives, the FDA established an ADI defined as an amount in milligrams per kilogram of body weight per day (mg/kg bw/d), indicating that a high-intensity sweetener does not cause safety concerns if estimated daily intakes are lower than the ADI.
+The FDA states: "An ADI is the amount of a substance that is considered safe to consume each day over the course of a person's lifetime."
 For stevia (specifically, steviol glycosides), an ADI was not derived by the FDA, but by the Joint Food and Agricultural Organization/World Health Organization Expert Committee on Food Additives, whereas an ADI has not been determined for monk fruit.

 For the sweeteners approved as food additives, the ADIs in milligrams per kilogram of body weight per day are: